hwurht/external-decisioning/README.md

 from the src folder.

+3. Make sure to update the application.properties for your environment.
+Start the Camel routes by

+`mvn spring-boot:run`

+You should see 5 routes started.

-3. Use the example test-external-decision.bpmn file in the src/main/resources folder as the business process to begin the interaction.
+4. Use the example test-external-decision.bpmn file in the src/main/resources folder as the business process to begin the interaction.
 Make sure to create a task form to input the question and sendTo fields.
 Or use a curl command to start the process.
+Start the process using a question and user01@james.local as the sendTo.
+The playload will be something like:

+`{"question":"Is it raining outside","deploymentId":"test-notify_1.0.0-SNAPSHOT","pid":"8","signal":"answer","sendTo":"user01@james.local"}`

+5. Once the request from the KIE server is received by the Camel route, a token is creatd using the payload and stored in Redis.
+Then an email will be sent to user01@james.local.
+That email will allow you to click on either Yes or No and send the appropriate response.
+That reply will be read by another Camel route and pull the token from Redis and send the reply back to the KIE server.